 See the post for more cocktail details.
 Make sure to get the freshest blood oranges you can, and toss a rind or two into the shaker when mixing.
-To make simple syrup heat an equal amount of sugar and water together until the sugar dissolves completely.
-Store in the fridge for up to a month.
 Depending on the sweetness of the blood orange juice, you may need to slightly adjust the amount of simple syrup in the margarita recipe.

 - few dashes Orange Bitters

 - Kosher or Sea Salt for rimming the glass

 - Rub the rim of two old fashioned glasses (or whatever glass you prefer) with an edge of a blood orange wedge or leftover rind.
 Swirl the rims through a small pile of kosher or sea salt to salt them.
 Add one or two large cubes into the glasses.

 - Combine blood orange juice, tequila, simple syrup, lime juice, and bitters in an ice filled shaker.
 Add a left over rind or two from the blood oranges.